 How do you get red wine stains out of carpet?

 1. Blot up the excess wine.
 Before you go running for the cleaning cabinet, grab a cloth and start blotting.
 Using a fresh spot of cloth each time, absorb as much liquid as possible from the red wine stain.
 Then, pour a little water on the stain to dilute it and continue blotting.
-This should make cleanup much easier.
+This should make it much easier to clean.

 2. Do a test run.
-If your carpet is darkly-colored or especially precious to you and you’re planning to use a harsh/abrasive cleaning solution, you may want to do a test run before you start pouring on the chemicals.
+If your carpet is dark-coloured or especially precious to you and you’re planning to use a harsh/abrasive solution to clean, you may want to do a test run before you start pouring on the chemicals.
 Find a hidden spot (beneath a couch, perhaps) and do a quick test run to make sure the color and quality of your carpet won’t be affected.